echristina/NLP-Projects/Text_Classification_ESL/README.md

 ### Contents

- * Ensure that your working directory contains the following directories and files.
+ * This directory contains the following sub-directories and files.
       - data / lang-8.zip                               (unfortunately, this file cannot be provided for privacy issues)
       - data / asian_cities.txt
       - data / asian_culture.txt